HAVE YOUR SAY

 These results are a snapshot only of what we do well, and where we need to make improvements.
 No margin of error can be assigned to the results.
 The survey results are shared with Councillors, Executive and the Regional Council's Management teams to identify key actions that can be taken.

-Prize draw winner for June
+Prize draw winners

 • James from Whakatane